MobMonRob/SC3510_80/3D_icp/README.md

 The function uses the loadPolygonFile and then stores the data from the mesh into the cloud object.
 Lastly, it removes any NaN points from the cloud.

 _**initAlign:**_
-This function applies the required initial alignment by ICP and crops the point clouds into two chunks in order to fasten processing by ‘focusing’ on the overlapped regions of the clouds.
+This function aligns the two clouds based on the inputted position values and then crops the overlapped regions of the clouds for faster processing.
-The source cloud is shifted by 1 on the z-axis in order to have a clear initial distance to work with.
-Both clouds are then cropped on the x-axis using PassThrough to result in only the overlapped regions (overlap-source, -target).
+Both clouds are cropped depending on the specified direction using PassThrough resulting in the new clouds "overlap-source" and "overlap-target".
-The source clouds (original & overlap) are lastly shifted by the value of the sensor displacement.
-In order to shift the clouds accurately, it is planned to get the sensor displacement value later through other means, for example, through trackers or through robot arm odometry information.

 _**normalSpaceSample**_:
 Downsampling the point clouds (i.e overlapped regions) is a crucial step to achieving optimal processing effort and time.
 Normal-Space-Sampling is a method that creates a _number of samples_ by randomly picking a point from _bins_ that contain multiple points.